Have an older home, or concerns about your home’s plumbing?

 You should also determine whether your home uses pipes made from lead or polybutylene.
 If so, then it’s highly important to repipe in your home.
 This is because lead is toxic and harmful if consumed, and polybutylene (primarily used from the 1970s to 1990s) is known to be of poor quality and prone to breaking.
 Other signs that indicate it might be time to replace the pipes in your home are leaky pipes, brown or yellow water coming out of your faucets, low water pressure, and corroded exposed pipes.
 When in doubt, it’s best to have a professional plumber inspect your plumbing system to determine what might be causing leaks, discolored water, or impaired pipes in your home.

-If you’re wondering whether your home needs to be re-piped, or if you know you need the pipes in your home replaced, you can call on us at Electric Rooter.
-We are Salt Lake’s plumbing professionals, and we can handle any plumbing issue large or small.
+If you’re wondering whether your home needs to be re-piped, or if you know you need the pipes in your home replaced, you can call on us at Electric Drain & Sewer Rooter.
+We are Salt Lake’s plumbers, and we can handle any plumbing issue large or small.
 Our experienced professionals will come to your home or commercial building prepared to address whatever problems your plumbing system might have.
 Give us a call today at 801-803-5660 to see what we can do for you.